dleimonis/guardian-dashboard-ai/SUBMISSION.md

 ## 👥 Team

-Built with ❤️ using:
+Built with passion using:
-- Claude Code for AI development
+- TypeScript and React for robust development
-- Cursor for rapid prototyping
+- WebSocket for real-time communication
 - MCP architecture principles
 - Descope for secure authentication